PantelisAndrianakis/Breezy/documentation/language/classes.md

 ## Runtime class name

 Every object carries its real (dynamic) type, and you can read it with the built-in `getClassName()`, which returns a `string`.
 This is a lightweight form of reflection.
-Because Breezy uses [one class per file](one-class-per-file.md) with no packages, the simple name *is* the full name.
+Because Breezy has no packages, the simple name *is* the full name (class names are globally unique; see [one class per file](one-class-per-file.md)).

 ```breezy
 Animal a;